jpyron21/FInal_Project/README.md

 ### Methodology
 In order to identify change I will be analyzing 3 SAR images, one in the month prior to Dorian, one immediately following Dorian, and one a month prior to Dorian.
 In order to identify areas of flooding by taking the absolute value of the each images and then subtracting them.
 I will show the change from pre-Dorian to during-Dorian and pre-Dorian to post-Dorian.
+It should be noted that the during-Dorian data is actually taken immediately following but has to be distinguished from the post-Dorian imagery, which was taken one month after.

 ### Prerequisites
 For this analysis I used 5 packages and they can be installed as shown below.